Jeremiah 31:31-34 · Jeremiah · Updated April 25, 2026

 Summary

-This passage from Jeremiah 31:31-34 is a prophecy where the LORD speaks through Jeremiah about establishing a new covenant.
-The audience is the house of Israel and the house of Judah, who are familiar with the old covenant made during the Exodus from Egypt.
-The passage opens with the LORD declaring that a new covenant will be made, distinct from the one given to their ancestors when they were led out of Egypt (31:31-32).
+Jeremiah 31:31-34 is a prophecy where the LORD speaks through Jeremiah about establishing a New Covenant.
+The audience is the house of Israel and the house of Judah, familiar with the old covenant made during the Exodus from Egypt.
+God declares that a New Covenant will be made, distinct from the one given to their ancestors when they left Egypt (31:31-32).

-The LORD contrasts the new covenant with the old one, which the ancestors broke despite His care for them.
-The new covenant involves a transformative approach: the LORD will place His law within the people, writing it on their hearts (31:33).
+God contrasts the new covenant with the old one, which the ancestors broke despite His care for them.
+The new covenant involves placing His law within the people, writing it on their hearts (31:33).
 This intimate connection signifies that He will be their God, and they will be His people.
 The emphasis is on an internal change, rather than adherence to external laws.

 Chiastic structure